Organnery/aeolus-organnery/docs/INTERNALS.md

 ## Virtual divisions

+Divisions are collections of stops, corresponding to sets of pipes on a real organ.
+These divisions can have any names that the organist configures, and do not necessarily correspond to keyboard names, although each division is normally played with one keyboard or set of pedals.

-Aeolus can support 'virtual divisions' which do not relate to a specific keyboard or row in the GUI, but can be defined as part of one or more other divisions and be mapped to keyboards there.
-A virtual division can have a separate MIDI channel for swell, tremulant speed and depth.
+Aeolus can also support 'virtual divisions' which do not relate to a specific keyboard or row in the GUI, but can be defined as part of one or more other divisions and be mapped to keyboards there.
+A virtual division can have a separate MIDI channel for control, including swell, tremulant speed and depth.

-For example, Division IV is defined in the definition file for the instrument Aeolus1:
+For example, Division IV is defined in the definition file for the instrument Aeolus1 in the default stops package:
 ```
 # Divisions
 #